What to consider when going hybrid

 In this article, Stephen Dracup, Chief Operation Officer at Chess, covers why the company decided to adopt hybrid working:

-When Covid-19 hit last year, many companies moved as many employees as possible to home working.
+When Covid-19 hit in 2020, many companies moved as many employees as possible to home working.
 This was a reaction to the circumstances we found ourselves in rather than a choice.
 Now, as lockdown ends again, we need to decide what to do next.

 We love a survey at Chess, and when asked, only 4% of our people said that they wanted to return to full-time office working with 50% saying they wanted to be office based between 1 and 4 days a week.
 Interestingly 68% wanted to be home-based either 4 or 5 days a week.
 Our stats were only 1% off compared to a recent Boston Consulting Group (BCG) study of UK employees, revealing that 67% of those working remotely since COVID-19 want to split their time between the physical workplace and home working in the future.